A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Discussion

+To analyze the causes of mis-classification, some examples is given in Fig.~\ref{fig:dataset}.
 For FN samples in Fig.~\ref{fig:dataset}(a), some larger bleeding spots can be found in some normal samples, leading to misdiagnosis.
 Some images have many bright areas in the field of view, which may be caused by being at the edge of the whole slice, and these bright areas cannot provide information effectively.
 For FP samples in Fig.~\ref{fig:dataset}(b), the cancer areas in some images for abnormal samples are small and scattered, making them insufficiently noticed in classification.
 Simultaneously, in some samples, the staining of the two stains is not uniform and sufficient.
 In some images, diseased areas appear atypical, which increases the difficulty of classification.